Lob2018/SudoFX2024/README.md

 >- app.version: This property specifies the version of the application.
 >   - This SemVer-like format is only numeric MAJOR.MINOR.PATCH (e.g., 1.0.0, 2.1.3).
 >
->These properties are automatically applied (either by Maven or the .bat file) but can also be defined manually if needed, using the -D flag after the jar extract, as shown below:
+>These properties are applied automatically (either by Maven or by the .bat file) but can also be set manually if needed, using the -D flag after extracting the jar file, for example for version 1.0.8:
 >
 >     # Extract the contents of the SudokuFX JAR file to the 'SudokuFX' directory
 >     java -Djarmode=tools -jar SudokuFX-1.0.8.jar extract --destination SudokuFX